jensuenk/cloud-applications-20-21-citygo/README.md

 ## Demo

 **APP**
 TODO: Add app demo

 **Admin panel**
 You can find a demo of the panel [here](https://panel.citygo.xyz).
 It's hosted on Firebase hosting.
 Username: panel@citygo.xyz
 Password: admin

 **API**
 You can find a demo of the API [here](https://citygoaspbackend20201224141859.azurewebsites.net/Sights).
 The API is hosted on an Azure Web Service with an SQL Database.
 For more info on how you should use the API, navigate to <a href="#api-usage">API Usage</a>.

 ## How To Use

 To clone and run this application, you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
-From your command line:
 **Run the app on your device**
 You will also need [Expo](https://docs.expo.io) to be able to run the app on your device.
-Start with downloading the Expo client app from the [Andriod Play Store](https://play.google.com/store/apps/details?id=host.exp.exponent) or form the [IOS App Store](https://apps.apple.com/nl/app/expo-client/id982107779).
+Start with downloading the Expo client app from the [Andriod Play Store](https://play.google.com/store/apps/details?id=host.exp.exponent) or form the [iOS App Store](https://apps.apple.com/nl/app/expo-client/id982107779).
 Expo client allows you to open up apps that are being served through Expo CLI.

 ```bash
 # Clone the repository (if you havn't done this yet)